Scheduling with Probabilistic Per-Packet Real-Time Guarantee for URLLC: Proof of Theorem

-then the probabilistic real-time traffic of link $i$ can be supported, that is, link $i$ is schedulable. \end{theorem} \ifthenelse{\boolean{short}} {\begin{proof} Please refer to the online technical report \cite{LDP}. \end{proof} } { \begin{proof} Based on Lemma~\ref{lemma-3}, we only need to show that, for every clique $K_{i,j} \in \mathbb{K}_i$, there exists a feasible set $S_{i, K_{i,j}}$ whose sum work density is no more than $N$.
+Based on Lemma~\ref{lemma-3}, we only need to show that, for every clique $K_{i,j} \in \mathbb{K}_i$, there exists a feasible set $S_{i, K_{i,j}}$ whose sum work density is no more than $N$.
 This would hold if, for every clique $K_{i,j} \in \mathbb{K}_i$ and the set $\mathbb{S}_{i, K_{i,j}}$ of feasible sets for link $i$ and $K_{i,j}$, the feasible set with the minimum sum work density has a sum work density no more than $N$.
-Hence this theorem holds.
+Hence this theorem holds. }